 “We’re watching this happen.
 It’s not that people don’t know about it,” Lin told the audience after the film screening.
 “A lot of governments know about it; the media has written enough reports about it.
 But why isn’t there enough action?”

 The film, unveiled at a premier hosted by the Victims of Communism Memorial Foundation, is a fictional thriller based on actual testimony from Chinese individuals about a Falun Gong practitioner who is imprisoned and later killed so her heart can be harvested.
 The film catalogues the physical and emotional torture—including rape, beating, and force feeding—of Chinese political prisoners, drawing on accounts relayed to Lin by actual victims.

 “I interviewed numerous victims,” Lin, who stars in the film, told the audience.
 “They shared with me their experiences, not just what the torture was like but also the mental pressure, how their physicality was when they were being shocked by electric batons and their fingers had been punctured [inaudible].
 Those are real things that are happening.”

 An investigative report issued by Canadian lawmaker David Kilgour, human rights lawyer David Matas, and journalist Ethan Gutmann in June showed that China has illegally harvested organs from prisoners on a massive scale.

 According to estimates from the report, which draws on public data from Chinese hospitals, the Chinese regime performs between 60,000 and 120,000 transplants annually, much higher than the 10,000 per year claimed by the Chinese Communist Party.
-The unaccounted for transplants, the researchers concluded, come from China’s executed prisoners.
+Their are roughly 100,000 transplants unaccounted concluded the researchers.

 Lin told the Washington Free Beacon on Wednesday that the “systematic killing” demands a fiercer response from the international community as well as an explanation from China.